Do you have symptoms of adrenal fatigue and need info on how to start on the road to recovery?

 11. Opt For Gentle Exercise

-Instead, opt for gentle and restorative movement that will help bring balance.
+Instead, opt for a gentle and restorative movement that will help bring balance.

 Examples Of Gentle Exercise: